-- Extend the Open MPI architecture to support Java bindings - Extend the previously available mpiJava bindings to MPI-2 (and possibly upcoming MPI-3) standard - improve the native Open MPI configuration, build, and execution system to seamlessly support the Java bindings - Redesign the Java interfaces that use JNI in order to better conform to the native realization - optimize the JNI code to minimize its invocation overhead - Create test applications for performance benchmarking Both Java classes and JNI code for calling the native methods were integrated into Open MPI.
+• and create test applications for performance benchmarking.

+Both Java classes and JNI code for calling the native methods were integrated into Open MPI.
 However, the biggest integration effort was required at the OMPI (Java classes, JNI code) and the ORTE (run-time specific options) levels.
 The implementation of the Java class collection followed the same strategy as for the C++ class collection, for which the opaque C objects are encapsulated into suitable class hierarchies and most of the library functions are defined as class member methods.
-Along with the classes implementing the MPI functionality (MPI package), the collection includes the classes for error handling (Errhandler, MPIException), datatypes (Datatype), communicators (Comm), etc. More information about the implementation of both Java classes and JNI-C stubs can be found in previous publications [30][24].
+Along with the classes implementing the MPI functionality (MPI package), the collection includes the classes for error handling (Errhandler, MPIException), datatypes (Datatype), communicators (Comm), etc. More information about the implementation of both Java classes and JNI-C stubs can be found in previous publications [11][26].